 Stay tuned for more details.

-This work was made possible in part by guests of the True North expedition vessel; CI donors including Matt Brooks, Pam Rorke Levy, the Wong family, the Allchin family, Daniel Roozen, Marie-Elizabeth Mali and Enki Tan; Nexus International School; Oceanmax/Propspeed; and the University of Adelaide’s Centre for Applied Conservation Science.
+This work was made possible in part by guests of the True North expedition vessel; CI donors including Matt Brooks, Pam Rorke Levy, the Wong family, Daniel Roozen, Marie-Elizabeth Mali, Enki Tan and the Sunbridge Foundation; Nexus International School; Oceanmax/Propspeed; and the University of Adelaide’s Centre for Applied Conservation Science.

 Mark Erdmann is vice president for Asia Pacific Marine Programs at Conservation International.